- Adam Piskorek

 Most of us are security-driven, rational beings.
 According to Maslow's hierarchy of needs on the bottom of the pyramid we have rest, warmth, then the second level is private property and security.
 The problem is that the shape and condition of current economy and trends in society is not helping people to achieve this - very basic - need.
 We are just going out of major housing bubble and we may be going into another one.

-This causes the surge of the going back ‘into the wild’ and walden-like youtube channels where people live close with nature.
+This causes the surge of the going back 'into the wild' and walden-like youtube channels where people live close with nature.
 Not everybody could do it and even so - we should learn to combine technology and nature, not run away from it.
 Technology is for people - not the other way around.

-People struggle with having a house, they put majority of their lives into acquiring the very basic human needs.
+People struggle with having a house, they put majority of their lives into acquiring the very basic human need.
 Some people go to the extreme to fight that.
 Theory goes that 5th of population involved with useless jobs.
 The rapid pace that technology has morphed the civilization, made us forget and drift away from sustainable ways of living.
-The feedback loop is very slow in this case, thus we don’t see immediate consequences of hurting mother nature and can’t adapt.
+The feedback loop is very slow in this case, thus we don't see immediate consequences of hurting mother nature and can't adapt quickly enough.
 As a society, we are just lagging behind on all levels - one of those is lack of available housing solutions.
 Basic needs have to be fulfilled before rising to higher - intellectual, spiritual, cultural - needs.

 Buckminster Fuller introduced the idea of domes - fullerene Geodesic houses as a solution for humanity problems.
 It has enormous advantages, just to name a few most important once: